jasonlau/Wordpress-User-Meta-Manager/readme.txt

 1. screenshot-1.png The User Meta Manager Home screen.

 == Changelog ==

+= 2.0.8 =
+Removed some development code which set php error reporting to ALL.

 = 2.0.7 =
 Replaced depreciated eregi calls with other methods.
 Fixed some language bugs.
 Cleaned numerous PHP notices.
 Fixed a bug which caused custom user meta data to be unintentionally updated for all users.
 Added link to edit users in the User Login column.